Allx92/Digitization-Playbook/digitizingProcess.md

 1. **Cradle Preparation:**
 - Get started by using the right foot pedal to raise the cradle glass.
-- Next, **gently** pull the joystick back to lower the cradle glass into place until it slots into the base.
+- Next, **gently** pull the joystick back to lower the cradle into place until it slots into the base.
-- Once the cradle is lowered, place your object in the cradle, ensuring proper postioning.
+- Once the cradle is lowered, place your object in the cradle, ensuring proper positioning.
 - Add two small targets next to the object to help with alignment and calibration while capturing the image.
 - Use the left foot pedal and cradle handle to stablize the cradle glass.
 - Raise the cradle with joy stick by pushing the joystick forward until it meets the glass **gently**.

+  > Right to raise
+  > Left to lower
+  > Joystick to move cradle

 2. **Image Capture:**
 - Capture the image, then **gently** lower the cradle to release the pressure.